OpenST/facilitator/Hadapsar-testnet.md

   ```sh
   npm install --save web3
   ```
-5. Ethereum account should have base token (gas) to do the withdraw transactions.
+3. Ethereum account should have base token (gas) to do the withdraw transactions.

-Get the gas for the hadapsar testnet(metachain)(TODO: check if this is valid for the new chain or not)
+  Get the gas for the hadapsar testnet(metachain)
   ```sh
   curl -H "Content-Type: text/json" -d '{"beneficiary": "<beneficiaryAddress>@1405"}' https://faucet.mosaicdao.org
   ```
+4. Ensure that the account has sufficient Utility Token [balance](#balance) on the metachain

 ### Perform withdraw transaction
   Create `withdraw.js` as,